Constructivism (philosophy of mathematics): Cardinality

 To take the algorithmic interpretation above would seem at odds with classical notions of cardinality.
-By enumerating algorithms, we can show classically that the computable numbers are countable.
-And yet Cantor's diagonal argument shows that real numbers have higher cardinality.
+By enumerating algorithms, we can show that the computable numbers are classically countable.
+And yet Cantor's diagonal argument here shows that real numbers have uncountable cardinality.
+To identify the real numbers with the computable numbers would then be a contradiction.
 Furthermore, the diagonal argument seems perfectly constructive.
-To identify the real numbers with the computable numbers would then be a contradiction.

-And in fact, Cantor's diagonal argument is constructive, in the sense that given a bijection between the real numbers and natural numbers, one constructs a real number that doesn't fit, and thereby proves a contradiction.
-We can indeed enumerate algorithms to construct a function T, about which we initially assume that it is a function from the natural numbers onto the reals.
+Indeed Cantor's diagonal argument can be presented constructively, in the sense that given a bijection between the natural numbers and real numbers, one constructs a real number not in the functions range, and thereby establishes a contradiction.
+One can enumerate algorithms to construct a function T, about which we initially assume that it is a function from the natural numbers onto the reals.
 But, to each algorithm, there may or may not correspond a real number, as the algorithm may fail to satisfy the constraints, or even be non-terminating (T is a partial function), so this fails to produce the required bijection.
 In short, one who takes the view that real numbers are (individually) effectively computable interprets Cantor's result as showing that the real numbers (collectively) are not recursively enumerable.

 Still, one might expect that since T is a partial function from the natural numbers onto the real numbers, that therefore the real numbers are no more than countable.
 And, since every natural number can be trivially represented as a real number, therefore the real numbers are no less than countable.
 They are, therefore exactly countable.
 However this reasoning is not constructive, as it still does not construct the required bijection.
 The classical theorem proving the existence of a bijection in such circumstances, namely the Cantor–Bernstein–Schroeder theorem, is non-constructive.
 It has recently been shown that the Cantor–Bernstein–Schroeder theorem implies the law of the excluded middle, hence there can be no constructive proof of the theorem.